abn-illia-lebid/abn-meetup/README.md

 What I would focus on here, is:

-- Happy Flow - User makes successful payment.
+- Happy Flow without discount - User makes successful payment.
 In the same test you can test validation.
 - Happy Flow with discount
 - Error flow on catalog, cart, checkout, and payment page